sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/end_with/index.md

 - Is the final shot highlighting the background while other elements are softened?

-- Does the video close with a clear background focus while the foreground is defocused?
+- Does the camera close with a clear background focus while the foreground is defocused?

 - Is the ending frame framed with a strong background emphasis?